A Guide to Share Analysis: Which is the Best Share Analysis Strategy for Investors?

 Do you choose the company with the highest demand, or the lowest debt?

-If you’re tossing up between two companies in the same industry, how do you know which one is the better investment?
+If you’re tossing up between two companies, how do you know which one is the better investment?

 That’s where share analysis comes in.
-Investors use share-analysis strategies to find opportunities, research stocks and predict what might happen to them in the future.
+Investors use share analysis strategies to find opportunities, research stocks and predict what might happen to them in the future.
+It’s also how many professionals analyse a stock before investing.

 There are three main schools of thought: fundamental, technical, and quantitative analysis.
 They all have their benefits, which is why many successful investors use a blend of these approaches.